MicrosoftDocs/power-platform/power-platform/admin/field-level-security.md

    :::image type="content" source="media/field-security-enable-column-security.png" alt-text="Enable column security is possible.":::

-### Attributes that cannot be enabled for column security
+### Attributes that can't be enabled for column security
 Although most attributes can be secured, there are system attributes, such as IDs, timestamps, and record tracking attributes, that can't.
 Below are a few examples of attributes that can't be enabled for column security.
 -    ownerid, processid, stageid, accountid, contactid, businessunitid, organizationid, solutionid, supportingsolutionid, transactioncurrencyid, goalownerid, subscriptionid, userpuid, yammeruserid
 -    createdby, modifiedby, OwningTeam, OwningUser, Owningbusinessunit, yammeremailaddress